Gentrack/gcis-demo-welcome-home/README.md

 ## Subscribe to the welcome event and send a test event

 Now that the integration layer and MailChimp are configured, it is time to connect the app you created earlier in the GCIS Developer Portal to the integration layer and send a test event:

+**NOTE:**  Contact your Organisation Administrator to add your domain name "(your-heroku-app-name).herokuapp.com" to the company's domain whitelist

 1. Sign in to the [GCIS Developer Portal](https://portal.integration.gentrack.cloud/)
 2. Under **My Apps** click on your app